spencerlepine/aws-cdk-workshop-typescript/README.md

 * `cdk deploy`      deploy this stack to your default AWS account/region
 * `cdk diff`        compare deployed stack with current state
 * `cdk synth`       emits the synthesized CloudFormation template

+## Deployment Notes

+If you were to run `cdk deploy`, it will create the resources, the `CloudStack`, `CloudWatch` logs, and `S3 Buckets`.

+Running `cdk destroy` removes the resources.

+> **Note (a):** After `cdk destroy`, the Lambda function created will generate CloudWatch logs that are permanently retained.
+These will not be tracked by CloudFormation since they are not part of the stack, so the logs will still persist.
+You will have to manually delete these in the console if desired.

+> **Note (b):** The bootstrapping stack created through `cdk bootstrap` command still exists.
+If you plan on using the CDK in the future (we hope you do!) do not delete this stack.
+If you would like to delete this stack, it will have to be done through the CloudFormation console.
+Head over to the CloudFormation console and delete the CDKToolkit stack.
+The S3 bucket created will be retained by default, so if you want to avoid any unexpected charges, be sure to head to the S3 console and empty + delete the bucket generated from bootstrapping.